GrumpyOldTroll/ietf-dorms-cluster/draft-ietf-mboned-dorms.md

 But for example, a multicast receiver application that is a DORMS client might learn about an (S,G) by getting signals from inside the application logic, such as a selection made by a user, or a scheduled API call that reacts to updates in a library provided by a service operator.

 As another example, an on-path router that’s a DORMS client might instead learn about an (S,G) by receiving a PIM message or an IGMP or MLD membership report indicating a downstream client has tried to subscribe to an (S,G).
-Such a router might use information learned from the DORMS metadata to make an access control decision about whether to propagate the join futher upstream in the network.
+Such a router might use information learned from the DORMS metadata to make an access control decision about whether to propagate the join further upstream in the network.

 Other approaches for learning relevant (S,G)s could be driven by monitoring a route reflector to discover channels that are being actively forwarded, for a purpose such as monitoring network health.